simplicateca/craft4-matrix-conditionals/README.md

  - v4.2.7

-More versions will be added as they are tested.
-If a new version breaks anything, we will release a version tagged to that specific release.
+More versions will be added to this list as they are tested.
+Please let me know if you have this working successfully on any versions not listed here.

+If a new version breaks anything, we will release an updated version of the code tagged to that specific release.

 ## Roadmap

 - Get additional field types working
 - Test on additional versions of Craft
-- improve a11y flags for fields that are hidden
+- Improve a11y support for fields that are hidden
 - Deprecate entirely once conditional fields in matrix blocks becomes part of the Craft CMS core

 ## Credits

 Brought to you by  [simplicate.ca](https://www.simplicate.ca).
 Written by Steve Comrie.

+Thanks to [Mats Mikkel Rummelhoff](https://github.com/mmikkel) for suggestions and improvement ideas.

 Bug reports, feedback, and pull requests welcome.